-- Some courses are shorter in length and carry only 100 or 150 units of credit (the equivalent of 3 1/3 and 5 semester hours, respectively).
+- Reading for Research courses are shorter in length and carry only 100 units of credit (the equivalent of 3 1/3 semester hours).

 - For more information on the University of Chicago's calculations for awarding credit, please see the University Registrar's website.